 - Was the child interrupted or distracted by anything or anyone?

 If there are ways in which you can change your language and/or teaching to support the child’s learning, then this is probably the first course of action.

 - When I am talking, are children seated so that they can all see me without having to turn their heads?

 - Is the classroom welcoming?

 - Do the children know how to locate their belongings easily?
 Do they recognise them?

 - Is there an appropriate place to change shoes and store belongings tidily?

 - Can I make the walls more dyslexia friendly?
-(Too much visual material can be confusing if child doesn’t understand what it is about.)
+(Too much visual material can be confusing if a child doesn’t understand what it is about.)

 - Do I consider the social mix of children within groups so that children can feel supported without feeling their abilities are underestimated?

 - Do I encourage a range of metacognitive styles?

 - Are there appropriate consistent daily routines so that the child knows what to expect?

 Children with difficulties are often easily disorientated so require consideration to be given to aspects of seating.
 It is important that they are able to receive attention without having to turn around to see the board or the teacher.
 Visual impact is also improved when there is clear organisation within the classroom, including the classroom walls.